-Lordstown Motors Corp. is a privately-owned American company that designs and manufactures electric work vehicles.
+Lordstown Motors Corp.
+(NASDAQ: RIDE) is a privately-owned American company that designs and manufactures electric work vehicles.
 Headquartered in Lordstown, Ohio, Lordstown Motors develops and manufactures Endurance(TM) pickup trucks created explicitly for more productive work environments.

 The company was created when Founder and Chief Executive Officer Steve Burns acquired the former General Motors assembly plant in Lordstown, Ohio, on November 7, 2019.
 The mission of the company is to create a cost-effective and safe work truck with zero emissions.

 Currently, Lordstown Motors Corp. is working on the release of the first fully electric pickup truck in the United States.
 The Endurance(TM) will serve as the first American-made commercial electric pickup truck on the market.

 The 2021 Endurance(TM) features a revolutionary design that has been built from the ground up to work smarter, safer and more productively.
 The Endurance(TM) will be the first commercial truck featuring in-wheel hub motors in all four wheels.
 This feature reduces the number of moving parts on the truck and increases the operator’s ability to control the vehicle.
 The technological advances associated with having fewer moving parts on the truck are expected to allow for lower maintenance costs and an overall lower cost of ownership.
 With all four wheels designed to move with independent motors, the Endurance(TM) is the true definition of a four-wheel-drive truck.

 The pickup’s range of operation is estimated at 250+ miles before charging is needed.
 For a 95% state of charge, using a level 2 AC charger will take about 10 hours to complete.
 Conversely, a level 3 DC fast charger can complete the job in as little as half an hour.